 - 1. Articulates an evolving and well-developed teaching philosophy that demonstrates significant development for continued contributions to the classroom. - 2.
-Achieves continuing "Satisfactory" rating on peer reviews of teaching. - 3.
-Meets the CHHS expectations for student evaluations on the four core items (see above); it is expected that average student ratings are aligned with the teaching means of the Unit and are > 3.0 during the period since last review period. - 4.
-"Overall, I learned a lot in this course" - 5.
-"Overall, this instructor was effective" - 6.
-"I am free to express and explain my own views in class" and - 7.
-"The course increased my knowledge of the subject matter." - 8.
-Course syllabi demonstrate evidence of: (1) Cultural awareness/diversity; (2) Current content; (3) Evaluation and grading of student performance; and (4) Appropriate instructional technology in classroom teaching. - 9.
-Demonstrates availability and accuracy in advisement. - 10.
-Demonstrates strengthened and well-developed expertise in content and technical skills required to support undergraduate and graduate student-directed scholarship (e.g., capstone projects, scholarly projects, theses, dissertations). - 11.
-If applicable, demonstrates satisfactory training and supervision of graduate teaching assistants.
+Demonstrated responsiveness to peer observations of teaching. - 3.
+Meets the CHHS expectations for student evaluations on the core items (see below); it is expected that average student ratings are aligned with the teaching means of the Unit and are > 3.0 during the period since last review period: - a.
+Core Items (course sections taught prior to Spring 2025) - i.
+Overall, I learned a lot in this course. - ii.
+Overall, this instructor was effective. - iii.
+I am free to express and explain my own views in class. - iv.
+The course increased my knowledge of the subject matter. - b.
+Core Items (course sections taught in Spring 2025 or later) - i.
+Overall, I learned a lot in this course. - ii.
+Overall, this instructor was effective. - iii.
+The course used evaluation methods that were clearly defined and consistently applied. - iv.
+The teaching strategies (e.g., lectures, activities, texts) helped me learn the course content. - v.
+The instructor created a positive learning environment. - vi.
+I have a better understanding of the concepts because of this course.

-12. Demonstrates increasing commitment to further development of teaching effectiveness and increasingly involved and responsible for improvements in curriculum.
+- 4. Course syllabi demonstrate evidence of: (1) strategies for student success; (2) current content; (3) evaluation and grading of student performance; and (4) appropriate instructional technology in classroom teaching. - 5.
+Demonstrates availability and accuracy in advisement. - 6.
+Demonstrates strengthened and well-developed expertise in content and technical skills required to support undergraduate and graduate student-directed scholarship (e.g., capstone projects, scholarly projects, theses, dissertations). - 7.
+If applicable, demonstrates satisfactory training and supervision of graduate teaching assistants. - 8.
+Demonstrates increasing commitment to further development of teaching effectiveness and increasingly involved and responsible for improvements in curriculum.